For Gardeners

 Made using traditional metalwork skills and exclusively imported, these shears have been refined and developed over the last 40 years and are unmatched for design quality and performance.

-What do people say?
+What do the experts say?

 The Telegraph | Best Hand Shears for Topiary

-“These are great to have in your holster; they were extremely sharp straight from the off and very accurate and easy to use.
+These are great to have in your holster; they were extremely sharp straight from the off and very accurate and easy to use.
 They’ve got a nice sharp point, which is what you look for in topiary shears; you can get into really small areas.
 These are great for doing spirals and pyramid topiary, especially box.
-Also great for cutting down grasses, the herbaceous border and trimming lavender.”
+Also great for cutting down grasses, the herbaceous border and trimming lavender.

 The Financial Times | Jane Owen

-The Telegraph | ``Best Buy`` Garden Shears
+The Telegraph | `Best Buy` Garden Shears

 Easy to spot, even in undergrowth.
 A very basic design, but made to last a lifetime.
 They cut cleanly and precisely and have real quality, weight and presence.
 A pleasure to use – the handles are nicely shaped to fit the hand.